How It Works

 | Argon2id | Key derivation from passwords |

-| AES-256-GCM | Authenticated encryption for data at rest |
+| AES-256-GCM | Authenticated encryption for data at rest and chat |

 | Hashcash | Proof-of-work for spam prevention |